 In addition to our catering and food distribution services, the Parc-Ex Curry Collective is involved in a variety of other mutual aid initiatives.

-Thanks to a generous donation from the Welcome Collective, we received a cargo van that we would like to utilize as a community van with priority going to newcomers in the neighborhood.
+Thanks to a generous donation from the Welcome Collective, we received a cargo van that we are utilizing as a community van with priority going to newcomers in the neighborhood.
 The van can be used to transport furniture and appliances as well as for community events.
 Access to a vehicle, let alone large ones, is a luxury for many people.
 As such, we believe resources like these should be shared.
-We started a GoFundMe campaign to help subsidize van-related expenses so that rental of the vehicle can be affordable to local residents.
 Sliding scale prices will apply to the broader Montreal community.
-As soon as the van is ready for use, we’ll provide a link to a sign-up sheet.
-Stay tuned!

 Sun Youth